 If wait times are reduced and customer satisfaction goes up, how does this impact revenue?
 If revenue goes up as a result, you can be confident that the cost of putting on more staff is worth it because you know that revenue will increase by X%, giving you a quantifiable return on investment.

 There is no hard and fast rule to follow if your customer satisfaction levels plateau.
 This is because your approach should be tailored to your situation in the marketplace.

 Are you the market leader or a challenger brand?
 Do you want to look at improving CSAT with internal improvements, or use external ideas?
 This will be different for every market.
 Just because you are a challenger brand, this doesn’t necessarily mean you need to replicate the market leader.
 In some cases, such as banking – the very fact that challenger brands are differentiating themselves by innovating and having a different approach to legacy banks, consumers are satisfied because they’re having their needs met in new ways.
 It comes back to understanding what the customer wants from your brand, and making decisions accordingly.

 The question you need to ask yourself as a business is: How do we differentiate ourselves?
 The experience you provide customers are key to unlocking that question.
-The better you meet your customers’ needs, the better you’ll set yourself apart from the competition.
+The better you meet your customers’ needs and make your customers happy, the better you’ll set yourself apart from the competition.

 What tools can I use to help improve customer satisfaction?